Veoh

 Video Quality Varies

-One thing I noticed right away was the preview video online didn’t seem to be has high quality as the average YouTube clip.
+One thing I noticed right away was the preview video online didn’t seem to be as high quality as the average YouTube clip.
 Some YouTube clips are of better quality than others, but when I downloaded the clip it seemed to be both higher quality and higher resolution.
 Ultimately both Veoh and YouTube are dependent on just what is uploaded by their users both in terms of content and video quality, but by allowing you to download the video in the background while you write a blog post, maybe some higher resolutions will become common.

 Veoh Adds Friends